CKrasselt/rv32i-dsp/README.md

 # rv32i-dsp

-A custom RISC-V (RV32I) processor implemented in SystemVerilog, extended with a hardware DSP coprocessor, targeting the Digilent Basys 3 (Xilinx Artix-7) FPGA.
-Developed as a personal project to deepen practical experience with RTL design, FPGA implementation, and algorithm-to-hardware deployment using the Vivado toolchain.
+A custom RISC-V (RV32I) processor implemented in SystemVerilog and extended with a hardware DSP coprocessor, targeting the Digilent Basys 3 (Xilinx Artix-7) FPGA.
+The project focuses on FPGA-based processor design, hardware acceleration, and practical RTL development using the Vivado toolchain.

 ---

 ## Project Goals

-- Implement a complete, functional RV32I in-order pipeline in SystemVerilog from scratch
+- Implement a complete, functional RV32I pipeline in SystemVerilog
 - Extend the core with a custom DSP peripheral (FIR filter) connected via a memory-mapped interface
 - Synthesize, implement, and achieve timing closure on the Basys 3 using Vivado WebPACK
 - Document architecture decisions, resource utilization, and timing results throughout
+- Run RISC-V programs on FPGA hardware

 ---